TrossenRobotics/lerobot_trossen/README.md

 ### Record Script

 Record 25 episodes of a bimanual handover task with two WidowX AI robots using the OpenCV camera interface.
+Datasets are pushed to the Hugging Face Hub after recording by default.

 ```shell
 uv run -m trossen_lerobot.record \